katebeavis/tube-api-app/README.md

 # Tube App

-Tube app is a one page app that uses the TransportAPI.
+Tube app is a one page app that uses the Transport API.
 The user is able to check the status of their chosen underground line, and the time taken to travel from one station to another.

 Currently in progress.